scazan/blocksosc/README.md

 # BlocksOSC
 A program to transmit OSC data directly from the ROLI Lightpad Block.

-Currently transmits OSC messages in to localhost, port 57120 with the following messages:
+Currently transmits OSC messages to localhost, port 57120 with the following messages:

 ```
 /block/touch/on (startX, startY, x, y, z) // Touch occured at startX, startY